J.D. Stanford Law School (1992)

 Federal and Ninth Circuit U.S. Courts of Appeals

 (serving on the pro bono and amicus committees)

-Frederick Hadidi, Partner
+Frederick Hadidi, Founding Partner

 As an IP lawyer with decades of litigation, deal work, and prosecution experience, I help technology companies resolve complex patent problems.
 I represent clients in licensing negotiations, and have written hundreds of opinion letters on patented technologies ranging from paving machines to Wi-Fi.

 Throughout my years of practice, I’ve seen IP lawyers elevate substance over form when drafting patent opinion letters, license agreements, and patent applications.
 These valuable documents deserve meticulous attention to detail; but what good is technical accuracy if a text is too difficult for a client—or a jury—to understand?